Selena Gomez: Rare Beauty

-In September 2020, Gomez launched her own makeup and cosmetics brand, Rare Beauty.
-The brand "[instead of selling an unattainable image] aims to help people feel good about themselves" by promoting inclusivity and mental health initiatives; it sells cruelty-free and vegan products packaged with recyclable materials certified by the Forest Stewardship Council (FSC).
-Following its release on its official webstore and Sephora stores in the US, the brand was eventually made available in the Middle East, Europe, and Southeast Asia.
-It was named Startup of the Year at the 2020 WWD Beauty Inc Awards.
-Rare Beauty was named as Times most influential company of 2024.
+In September 2020, Gomez launched the cosmetics brand Rare Beauty.
+The company promotes inclusivity and mental health awareness and offers cruelty-free and vegan products.
+Initially sold through its official website and Sephora stores in the US, the brand later expanded into Europe, the Middle East, and Southeast Asia.
+Rare Beauty was named Startup of the Year at the 2020 WWD Beauty Inc Awards, and Gomez received the Pete Born Impact Award in 2023.
+The company entered the fragrance market in 2025 with Rare Eau de Parfum and expanded to Ulta Beauty stores in the US in 2026.